 There is a vast range of courses available

 Partly because of the reduced overhead—partly because of the diverse nature of the internet itself—there is a far wider range of course subjects available online.
 As well as online versions of existing courses, there are also programs designed specifically for web-based students—everything from music creation to astrology or quantum physics.
 If you search hard enough, you’ll likely find the course you’re looking for already exists.
+You could also utilise an online learning platform which brings together lots of different courses, you only have to look up “Masterclass reviews” to see how popular these learning platforms have become in recent years.

 Online education is flexible